Machine Unlearning using Forgetting Neural Networks: Introduction

+\paragraph{Experimental Evaluation.} In our experimental evaluation, we study the effect of forgetting rate assignment, concluding that the most efficient is to assign forgetting rates to each neuron in accordance to its activation in the forget set: neurons that are most activated with instances of the forget set are the ones that receive a more aggressive forgetting effect.

+Our evaluation protocol compares FNN-style unlearning against retraining and strong baselines for vision-based tasks.
+We report test accuracy and membership-inference attacks.
+We find that the improved FNNs achieve near-parity with retraining on retained utility while approaching chance-level membership detection on the forget set.

-\begin{enumerate} \item Provide the first implementation of forgetting neural networks, providing an empirical demonstration of their theoretical properties. \item Introduce a method for machine unlearning with forgetting neural networks. \item Empirical evaluation of our framework on the MNIST digit and fashion datasets. \end{enumerate}
+\paragraph{Contribution.} The main contributions of this paper are the following. \begin{enumerate} \item We extend forgetting neural networks to per-neuron forgetting factors and provide the \emph{first implementation} of FNNs, providing an empirical demonstration of their theoretical properties. \item We introduce a \emph{novel method for machine unlearning} using forgetting neural networks, and thus grounded in neuroscience-inspired forgetting mechanisms. \item We report on an \emph{empirical validation} of our unlearning method on standard classification benchmarks for vision tasks (MNIST Digit and Fashion datasets). \end{enumerate}

-The following sections of the paper present the related work, preliminaries, proposed methodology, implementation details, results, and discussion.